 Independent contractors are efficient.
 You need not train an employee for the skills needed.
-Contractors are already equipped with the knowledge and expertise for the job that needs to be done.
+Contractors already have the knowledge and expertise for the job.

-- Reduce Exposure to Lawsuits
+Reduce Exposure to Lawsuits

-Workers’ Comp and 1099 Contractors
+Workers Comp and 1099 Contractors

 Independent contractors are generally not covered under workers’ compensation.
 Businesses are not required to purchase this type of insurance for 1099 contractors.
-Since they are not considered as employees, they will not be entitled to the benefits of workers’ comp.
+Since they are not considered employees, they will not be entitled to the benefits of workers’ comp.

 According to the Internal Revenue Service (IRS), there are three tests that you can use to determine the classification of your worker.
 They call this the Common Law Test.
 It consists of examining the following:

-If you control the task given to workers like giving specifics, how the work is to be completed, how long it should be done, and how many working hours are needed, then the IRS will classify them as employees.
+If you control the task given to workers, like giving specifics, how the work is to be completed, how long it should be done, and how many working hours are needed, then the IRS will classify them as employees.

-- Type of Relationship
+Type of Relationship

 On the other hand, the U.S. Department of Labor and most U.S. states use the ABC Test to determine workers’ status.
 If workers satisfy these 3 criteria, they are classified as independent contractors.

-- Absence of Control
+Absence of Control

 Workers are free from the control and direction of the hiring entity.
 They do not conform to the work time and schedules of the employer.

-- Business of the Worker
+Business of the Worker

 The worker performs work that is the usual course outside the usual of the hiring entity.
 They do jobs for a short period of time.

-Insurance that 1099 Contractor Needs
+Insurance that the 1099 Contractor Needs

-This type of coverage pays for legal fees if the contractors are sued for negligence, mistakes, and failure to deliver promised goods and services.
+This type of coverage pays for legal fees if the contractors are sued for negligence, mistakes, and failure to deliver goods and services.
 This type of insurance is best for lawyers, financial advisors, consultants, insurance agents, and real estate agents.